 - Your local hard drive may be the most convenient option for primary storage of most extremely sensitive data at present.
 Make sure you have an external backup copy!

-- We support data archiving through the University of Windsor Data Archive on Scholar's Portal Dataverse.
+- We support data archiving through the University of Windsor's institutional data repository on Dataverse.

 - This is a secure environment that conforms to industry best practices for maintaining data integrity and longevity.